underscoreio/underscoreio/src/_posts/2017-06-02-uniting-church-and-state.md

  - operations, which are the things we want to do (add, subtract, divide, etc.); and
  - actions, which are how we want to do them (using `Double`, pretty print, etc.)

-This corresponds to the FP mantra of separating describing what you want to do (operations) from how you do it (actions).
+This corresponds to the FP mantra of separating the description of what we want to do (operations) from how we do it (actions).
-Notably this is how we control effect in FP---they only happen when executing actions so while we're describing that program we can ignore them.
+Notably this is how we control effects in FP---they only happen when executing actions so while we're describing that program we can ignore them.

 We see that OO and FP allow easy extension in different directions: